 Adding Drama with Selective ColorJesse

-In this PaintShop Pro tutorial, you will learn how to:
+In this tutorial, you’ll learn how to:

 Love the selective color effect?
 You can get this look even faster using our collection of 5 scripts in the Selective Color script bundle – just one click and the script will apply the effect for you!